keithspurr/ngSpotify2024/README.md

 This project is now updated to Angular Version 18 using VSC on MacOS and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.

+## Deploy a service

+For this project to run, you must deploy an Express app called 'spot-auth' which you can clone from my repository, or from Michael Dill's original, which sends two variables - a Spotify client_id and a Spotify client_secret via a deployment platform such as Railway.
+You must first of all generate the client_id and client_secret variables from your own Spotify Developer account.
+Railway has a free tier which can serve this requirement.
+Add your Node Express (from 'Spot-Auth') server URL to line 89 of 'spotify.service.ts' in the 'services' folder.
+eg: this.authUrl = '[your-prouction-server-url]';
+This project will then run live or locally via a VSC Angular setup.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.